-Legends: L - Lecture; T - Tutorial/Teacher Guided Student Activity; P - Practical; C - Credit; Teacher Assessment shall be based following components: Quiz/Assignment/ Project/Participation in Class, given that no component shall exceed more than 10 marks.
+Legends: L - Lecture; T - Tutorial/Teacher Guided Student Activity; P - Practical; C - Credit;

-- 6. Write a menu driven program to implementing the various operations on a linear queue with the help of static memory allocation. - 7.
+- 1. To develop a program to find an average of an array using AVG function. - 2.
+To implement a program that can insert, delete and edit an element in array. - 3.
+To implement an algorithm for insert and delete operations of circular queue and implement the same using array. - 4.
+Write a menu driven program to implement the push, pop and display option of the stack with the help of static memory allocation. - 5.
+Write a menu driven program to implement the push, pop and display option of the stack with the help of dynamic memory allocation. - 6.
+Write a menu driven program to implementing the various operations on a linear queue with the help of static memory allocation. - 7.
 Write a menu driven program to implementing the various operations on a linear queue with the help of dynamic memory allocation. - 8.
 Write a menu driven program to implement various operations on a linear linked list. - 9.
 Write a menu driven program to implement various operations on a circular linked list. - 10.
-Write a program for implementation of Bubble sort. - 11.
-Write a program for Insertion sort. - 12.
-Write a program for Merge Sort. - 13.
-Write a program to implement Heap sort. - 14.
-Write a program to implement Quick sort. - 15.
-Write a program to Construct a Binary Search Tree and perform deletion, in order traversal on it. - 16.
+Write a program for implementation of Bubble sort - 11.
+Write a program for Insertion sort - 12.
+Write a program for Merge Sort - 13.
+Write a program to implement Heap sort - 14.
+Write a program to implement Quick sort - 15.
+Write a program to Construct a Binary Search Tree and perform deletion, inorder traversal on it - 16.
 Write a program to develop an algorithm for binary tree operations and implement the same. - 17.
 Write a program to design an algorithm for sequential search, implement and test it. - 18.
 Write a program to develop an algorithm for binary search and perform the same.